-Continuous Improvement: The City will continue to enforce the tree ordinance for both private development and capital improvement projects.
+Continuous Improvement: The City will continue to enforce the tree ordinance for both private development and capital improvement projects and make progress towards 10,000 trees in three years.
 The City will continue to use the GSI manual on capital improvement projects and encourage its use for private development.
-The City will work with MARC to update the APWA 5600 and 2600.
-The tracking of annual numbers for BMP installations and tree planting will be conducted during the next reporting period.
+The City will continue to work with MARC and other local municipalities to update the APWA 5600 and 2600 and the BMP Manual.